ghedin/mccabe-complexity-checker/README.md

 # mccabe-complexity-checker
-A CLI tool that makes it easier to use mccabe complexity checker (for Python) available at https://github.com/PyCQA/mccabe
+A CLI tool that makes it easier to use mccabe complexity checker (for Python) available at https://github.com/PyCQA/mccabe in larger code-bases.

 ```
 Usage: complexity_checker.py [options]